Pattern Matching in C#

 Pattern Matching in C# with Examples

 In this article, I am going to discuss Pattern Matching in C# with Examples.
-Please read our previous article where we discussed the improvement of Out Variables in C# with examples.
+Please read our previous article where we discussed the Enhancement of Out Variables in C# 7 with Examples.
 Pattern Matching is a new feature that was introduced in C# 7.0.
 As part of this article, we are going to discuss the following pointers.

 1. What is Pattern Matching in C#?

-3. How to implement Pattern Matching Before C# 7?
+2. How to Implement Pattern Matching Before and After C# 7?

 What is Pattern Matching in C#?

-Pattern Matching is a mechanism that tests a value i.e. whether the value has a specific shape or not.
-If the value is in a specific shape then it will extract the data from the value.
+Pattern Matching is a mechanism that tests a value i.e. whether the value has a specific shape or not or whether the value is of a specific type or not.
+If the value is in a specific shape or type then it will extract the data from the value.
 If this is not clear at the moment, then don’t worry we will understand this with multiple examples.

 How to implement Pattern Matching in C#?